-Beverley Guildhall, East Riding Museum and the Treasure House, and Goole Museum will re-open, based on their normal opening hours and days from Monday, 6 July.
+Beverley Guildhall, East Riding Museum and the Treasure House, and Goole Museum reopened, based on their normal opening hours and days on Monday, 6 July.

 In the first phase of reopening, it will only be possible to visit the sites by following a prescribed route, which has been designed to ensure appropriate social distancing.
 The number of people in the building at any one time will be limited.

 Leaflet display units, children’s toys, interactives and seating have been removed, in order to maximise space for social distancing.

 The museums team will try to work to normal opening hours, but this may be subject to change.